blockstack-packages/blockstack-profiles-js-deprecated/README.md

 # Blockchain ID JS

-A Blockchain ID Profile generator and parser
+A Blockchain ID Profile generator and parser that creates the following:

++ a zone file that describes how to load the token file and how to interpret it
++ a token file that contains signed tokens with profile data
++ a profile reconstructed from the token file

 ### Sample Zone File